joelouthan/theologic.us/content/posts/3-westminster-confession/2022-01-12-westminster-confession-1-ii.md

 ---
-title: "Westminster Confession of Faith, Chapter "
+title: "Westminster Confession of Faith, Chapter 1.ii The Old and New Testaments of Holy Scripture"
 author: Joseph Louthan
 publishDate: 2022-01-12T06:00:00-06:00
 url: /confession/2022-01-12-westminster-confession/